planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 ### Subscription Tools

-Now we'll dive into some of the tools options for subscriptions.
+Now we’ll dive into some of the tools options for subscriptions.
 These are quite similar to the tools for orders, but unfortunately the syntax is subtly different, and there are less tools supported.
 Just like for Orders, future of the versions of the CLI will likely add `tools` convenience methods, you can follow issue [#601](https://github.com/planetlabs/planet-client-python/issues/601).